TheNouillet/UI-ComputerCraft/README.md

 The Viewport itself, also have two callback methods, beforeTick() and afterTick(), also with the same "self" parameter.

+The Viewport also have a callback designed to extend the framework ability to handle events : handleOtherEvents(), with the parameters "self", "event", "par1", "par2", "par3", "par4", "par5"

 ```lua
 vp = UI.Viewport:new()
 vp:addWidget(wdgt)